 Examples of How Magic Has Been Introduced in Famous Fantasy Novels

 To wrap this article up, let’s look at some model examples of how renowned fantasy authors introduced magic in their best works.
 As a disclaimer, there are some minor spoilers to the beginning sections of the novels discussed below.
 So if you plan on reading these books in the future, beware!

 The Way of Kings by Brandon Sanderson

 The Way of Kings (Stormlight Archive #1) is a fantasy novel written by writing extraordinaire Brandon Sanderson.
-Sanderson has written several best selling fantasy novels and has a considerable amount of experience in introducing magic to readers.
+Sanderson has written several best-selling fantasy novels and has considerable experience in introducing magic to readers.

-After having read The Way of Kings, I truly admired the way that he sets up the magic system for the reader within the first couple chapters.
+After reading The Way of Kings, I truly admired how he sets up the magic system for the reader within the first couple of chapters.
 Rather than acquainting the reader with the main protagonists right away, Sanderson elects to go a different route.

 Consequently, one of the very first characters to which the reader is introduced is an assassin sent on a quest to remove the king.
 This assassin is well versed in his magical capabilities.
 He’s able to run along ceilings, move objects telepathically, and cut through stone like butter.

 This alternative approach to introducing magic is beautifully constructed because it immediately introduces the boundaries of the magic system.
 It shows what’s possible in the fictional universe of the novel.
 This way, when other characters begin to develop magical powers later in the novel, the reader isn’t taken aback by their sudden acquisition of the supernatural.